michaelmayer-hpe/Labs/Redfish/README.md

 # mySystem.reset_system()
 ```

-## Debuging rest calls with httpfox
+# Debuging rest calls with httpfox

+Estimated time: 5 minutes

 httpfox is a firefox extension that could be used to catch the http/https requests done by the browser.
-This is really useful to debug rest calls.
-Another usage is also to know the calls done by an existing application (reverse engineering).As an example, this FF extension helps the author to know and better understand the calls sent by oneview application to the oneview API to build dynamic profile automation.
+This is really useful to debug REST calls.
+Another usage is also to know the calls done by an existing application (reverse engineering).
+As an example, this Firefox extension helps the author to know and better understand the calls sent by HPE OneView application to the HPE OneView API to build dynamic profile automation.

   1. Prepare http fox open it.
   2. Prepare http requester.